Admissions to Kings International College

 Please click here for the Supplementary Information Form for children who are eligible for the service children in education premium for 2023-24

 Please click here for the Supplementary Information Form for children who are eligible for the service children in education premium for 2024-25

 In Year Admissions (students that require immediate admission to years 7-11)

 Surrey County Council strongly discourages transfers between schools as this may impact on your child's learning, however, if you have moved or moving to Surrey and require a school place and are applying for a place other than at the normal admissions/transfer time please contact Surrey Council County admissions team.
-Application forms can be downloaded from their website.
-Once you have completed all parts of the form please return it to: Admissions and Transport, Quadrant Court, 35 Guildford Road, Woking, GU22 7QQ.
+Application forms can be downloaded from their website or by clicking here.

 All applications will be considered under our admissions criteria, which are:

 1. Looked after and previously looked after children.*